Use the Azure Managed Lustre CSI driver with Azure Kubernetes Service

 kubectl config current-context kubectl get deployments --all-namespaces=true

-To install the CSI driver, run the following command:
+To install the Azure Lustre CSI Driver for Kubernetes, run the following command:

 curl -skSL https://raw.githubusercontent.com/kubernetes-sigs/azurelustre-csi-driver/main/deploy/install-driver.sh | bash

-For local installation command samples, see Install Azure Lustre CSI Driver on a Kubernetes cluster.
+To get sample commands for a local installation, see Install the Azure Lustre CSI driver on a Kubernetes cluster.

 Create and configure a persistent volume

-To create a persistent volume for an existing Azure Managed Lustre file system, do these steps:
+To create a persistent volume for an existing Azure Managed Lustre file system:

 - storageclass_existing_lustre.yaml